What Causes the Pulp Of the Tooth to Become Infected?

 Prevention of Pulpitis

-Midtown Endodontist NYC, headed by the acclaimed Dr. Steven Lipner, is here to treat your toothache In the most gentle, conservative, and efficient manner.
-If you have dental pain we make it go away.
-Do not hesitate to call; we are here for you.
+Headed by the acclaimed Dr. Steven Lipner, our team is here to treat your toothache in the most gentle, conservative and efficient manner.
+If you have dental pain, we make it go away.
+Do not hesitate to call — we are here for you.